 Women's Petition (1649)

-The Levellers were the pioneers of modern democracy, but radical as they were in the 17th century they were in favor of an extension of the voting franchise only for men and to the exclusion of women.
+The Levellers were the pioneers of modern democracy, but radical as they were in the 17th century they were for an extension of the voting franchise only for men and to the exclusion of women.
 They also refuted “childish fears” that their object was to “make all men’s estates equal and to decide laws by telling noses”.

-It goes without saying that large numbers of women did not take accept this anomaly without a fight.
-For many women the fight for social and political equality would be their first involvement in any kind of political work.
+It goes without saying that scores of women did not accept this anomaly without a fight.
+For many women, the struggle for social and political equality would be their first involvement in any kind of political work.
 It can be said without contradiction that women like Katherine Chidley and Elizabeth Lilburne laid the basis for future franchise struggles including the suffragettes.

-Women Levellers mounted large-scale demonstrations and organized petitions in favor of social equality.
+Women Levellers mounted large-scale demonstrations and organized petitions for social equality.
 They were met with differing levels of brutality depending on which class they belonged to.
-On the whole middle-class women were treated with derision but largely no violence was committed against them.
+On the whole, middle-class women were treated with derision, but mostly no violence was committed against them.
 This is not the case with the poorer sections of the women’s movement who were often treated severely by MP’s and soldiers alike.”
 Many were thrown into prison, mental institutions or workhouses.
-Middle-class women were simply escorted away by soldiers and told to 'go back to women's work”.
+Middle-class women were quietly escorted away by soldiers and told to 'go back to women's work”.

 Sir Simonds D'Ewes, who was in attendee at parliament when the first women’s protest took place on Tuesday, 8 August 1643, said in his diary “a multitude of women described elsewhere" as two to three hundred oyster-wives, 'taking example by the unlawful and tumultuary proceedings of the former faction. . - came to the very doore of the House and there cryed . . .
 Peace, Peace, and interrupted divers of the members both as they went in and as they came out of the House,' and threatened violence to those members who were enemies to peace”.